ckan/ckanext-xloader/README.rst

 Express Loader - pipes the CSV file directly into PostgreSQL using COPY.

-In `tests <https://github.com/davidread/ckanext-xloader/issues/22>`_, Express Loader is 35-50% faster than DataPusher.
+In `tests <https://github.com/davidread/ckanext-xloader/issues/25>`_, Express Loader is over ten times faster than DataPusher.

 Robustness
 ----------